-Stand tall.
-Stand up tall, with a straight back.
-Avoid strain on the back muscles from leaning forward or backward.

-Look ahead.
-Head and eyes should be forward.
+- Stand tall Stand up tall, like a tree with a straight back.
+Avoid strain on the back muscles from leaning forward or back. - 2) Look ahead Head and eyes should be forward.
 Don't look at your feet.
-Focus 20 feet ahead of you to engage full peripheral vision.

-Keep your chin up.
-Keep your chin parallel to the ground to avoid strain in the neck and upper back.
-This is a good reason to leave your phone at home!

-Relax.
-Shoulders should be back and relaxed.
+Focus 20 feet ahead of you to engage full peripheral vision. - 3) Keep your chin up Keep your chin parallel to the ground to avoid strain in the neck and upper back.
+(A good reason to leave your phone at home!) - 4) Relax Shoulders back and relaxed.
 Shrug and release to let your shoulders naturally fall to relieve tension.
-You can do this during your walk to ensure that you are keeping them relaxed.
+You can do this during your walk to ensure that you are keeping them relaxed. - 5) Get to the core Engage your core.

-Engages the core.
 This will help to maintain good posture and resist slouching.
-Keep your stomach pulled in just slightly while still being able to take deep, full breaths.

-Tuck the tush.
-Rotate your hips slightly forward to eliminate an arch in the back.

-Roll with it.
-Roll your foot in a heel-to-toe motion.
+Keep your stomach pulled in just slightly while still being able to take deep full breaths. - 6) Tuck the tush Rotate your hips slightly forward to eliminate an arch in the back. - 7) Roll with it Roll your foot in a heel to toe motion.
 Keep your feet always pointed forward.